brson/ctrs/README.md

 # Conformance Tests for Rust

 This is a test suite for validating that a compiler implements the Rust programming language.
-The basic strategy will be to
+The basic strategy will be to establish a criteria for identifying 'stable' Rust code, and collecting as much of it as possible here.

-establish a criteria for identifying 'stable' Rust code, and collecting as much of it as possible here.
+Execute with `./run.py` to test your Rust compiler.

-Execute with `./run.py`.
 Set the `RUSTC` environment variable if you must.

 ## Criteria for inclusion